Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Introduction

+By far the most studied version of iterative voting is \emph{asynchronous}, i.e. only some voters (most commonly a single one) adjust their intents given the available information, and information is updated before some other voter(s) make their adjustments, etc. While this model has both a theoretical interest and practical applications to some collective decision processes, it is ill-suited to model large-scale political election, where the number of times when the information is updated (poll publications) is much lesser than the number of voters.\\

+In contrast, we consider in this article \emph{synchronous} iterative voting, where all voters are given the information at time $t$, and simultaneously adjust their intents to build the new situation at time $t+1$.
+It is important to observe that what makes iterative voting synchronous is not that the voters' intents change exactly at the same time, but that all voters have the opportunity to adjust their preferences before information is updated.

+Synchronous iterative voting can be thought of as a model for political elections, where information is broadcasted through polls; we will thus name our dynamical model \emph{Polling Dynamics}; similar points of view have been notably taken in \cite{chopra2004knowledge}, and \cite{reijngoud2012response} where the emphasis is on the effect of the amount of information given by the polls (ranks, or scores, etc).

-Considering synchronized iterative voting is interesting from a theoretical perspective, when trying to define a ``best'' ballot for each voter: to be efficient in her choice, a voter should not only vote strategically, but also anticipate that other voters will also do so, who will themselves try to anticipate all voters' strategies, etc. A model for this situation is to replace instantaneous anticipations by iterations: each voter is given a fixed strategy, which dictates for each possible expected outcome which ballot to cast, and we inductively apply these strategies and update the expected outcome.
-Reaching a dynamical equilibrium thus means that inductively anticipating each other's strategy result in a stable state.
+However this is not our sole motivation: considering synchronized iterative voting is also interesting from a theoretical perspective, when trying to define a ``best'' ballot for each voter.
+Indeed, to be efficient in her choice a voter should not only vote strategically, but also anticipate that other voters will also do so, who will themselves try to anticipate all voters' strategies, etc. A model for this situation is to replace instantaneous anticipations by iterations: each voter is given a fixed heuristic, which dictates for each possible expected outcome which ballot to cast, and we inductively apply these heuristics and update the expected outcome.
+At a fixed point of the Polling Dynamics, which we call a \emph{dynamical equilibrium}, anticipating each other's strategy result in the same situation, which is therefore stable.
 Conversely, the existence of a cycle means that in some circumstances there is no meaningful way for voters to inductively anticipate other's strategies.
-Note that even when limiting the number of steps of counter-strategies, the game-theoretic analysis of voting rules can be quite deep, see \cite{grandi2019GSgames}.
+Note that even when limiting the number of steps of counter-strategies, the game-theoretic analysis of voting rules can be quite deep, see \cite{grandi2019GSgames}.\\

-Synchronized iterative voting is also a model for political elections, which are usually preceded by polls informing the voters of others' intents; we will thus name our dynamical model \emph{Polling Dynamics} (but note that of course this model is imperfect, and that understanding the effect of actual polls on strategic voters is not the sole intent of our work).
-This point of view has been notably taken in \cite{chopra2004knowledge}, and \cite{reijngoud2012response} where the emphasis is on the effect of the amount of information given by the polls (ranks, or scores, etc.)

-Note also that while asynchronous voting is broader, it makes room for very many parameters and is thus more flexible; in consequence, producing examples in synchronous iterative voting is made in principle more difficult by its constraints.